Shocking: Alabama High School Football Coach Elbows Player - NewsBreak

 Shocking: Alabama High School Football Coach Elbows Player

-A Hoover High School assistant football coach threw an elbow at an opposing Hewitt-Trussville player during Friday...alt1017.com
+A Hoover High School assistant football coach threw an elbow at an opposing Hewitt-Trussville player during Friday...1051theblock.com

-A Hoover High School assistant football coach threw an elbow at an opposing Hewitt-Trussville player during Friday...alt1017.com
+A Hoover High School assistant football coach threw an elbow at an opposing Hewitt-Trussville player during Friday...1051theblock.com